Table of Contents

 Vegetarian diets can successfully prevent formation of cystine stones.
 Unlike other best dog food for Mastiffs that treat cystinuria, like Hill’s Prescription diet u/d, prescription vegetarian diets can be fed long-term.

 Unfortunately, Mastiffs are over-represented when it comes to the cancer lymphoma.
 Lymphoma can be somewhat successfully controlled with chemotherapy, but that can also leave patients feeling unwell.
 Nutritional support is of utmost importance if your Mastiff has been diagnosed with lymphoma.

 Talk to your veterinarian or veterinary oncologist about Hill’s Prescription Diet Urgent Care n/d.
 This diet from Hill’s Science Diet is often recommended for dogs with lymphoma.
 It is in a highly palatable canned formulation that is easy to feed.
 It also contains high levels of omega-3 fatty acids and arginine.

 If a prescription diet is not recommended for your dog, it is best to feed a calorie-dense, palatable diet full of antioxidants.
-In this case, I recommend Natural Balance Delectable Delights Pawpaya Pilaf Stew as the best dog food for Mastiffs.
+In this case, I recommend Natural Balance Delectable Delights as the best dog food for Mastiffs.

 It is important to keep your dog well-nourished while they fight cancer.
-Natural Balance has individual stew formulations that are tasty and contain high levels of omega-3 fatty acids, fiber, protein and antioxidants.
-This particular one contains real papaya, fish, turkey and brown rice.
+Natural Balance has individual stew formulations that are tasty and contain high levels of omega-3 fatty acids, fiber, protein, and antioxidants.
+This particular one contains duck, chicken, pumpkin, and potato.

 Veterinary oncologists and holistic veterinarians alike recommend high levels of antioxidants to cancer patients.
 Even if your Mastiff is already on a cancer diet, talk to your vet about starting Cell Advance 880 by Vetriscience.